determinedguy/appunti/docs/miscellaneo/index.md

     You can access the course through the [MIT OpenCourseWare](https://ocw.mit.edu/courses/es-s41-speak-italian-with-your-mouth-full-spring-2012/).
 The course website contains syllabus, lessons, video lecturers, recipes, and other supplementary materials.

-    This course also has blog.
+    This course also has their own blog.
 You can access the blog [here](http://speakcookitalian.blogspot.com/).